alekLukanen/ChapterhouseDB-v1/README.md

 # chapterhouseDB
-A self-managed streaming data warehouse build on Parquet and DuckDB
+A self-managed streaming data warehouse built on Parquet and DuckDB